 Long-term heroin rehab programs are there to help people who need more time to recover.
 They are typically recommended for people who have a history of relapsing or who have not done well with inpatient treatment in the past.

 It is common for people to prefer the thought of going to an outpatient heroin treatment program in PA.
 Outpatient care implies greater flexibility, which is something that many people need during recovery.
-There are a few different types of outpatient rehab available in Pennsylvania.
+There are a few different types of outpatient rehab available.

 - Intensive Outpatient Programs – Intensive outpatient programs, or IOPs, offer a higher level of care than traditional outpatient treatment does.
 Clients come to treatment 3-5 times per week, and each appointment is usually about three hours long.
 During that time, clients participate in both group and individual therapy sessions, as well as other therapeutic activities.